carpentries-incubator/life-sciences-workshop/_episodes/12-r-data-manipulation-and-plotting.md

 > ## Exercise: Built-in datasets
 >
-> Load the pre-installed dataset 'ChickWeight' or 'ToothGrowth' and explore it via any of the functions we've covered so far.
+> Load the pre-installed dataset 'ChickWeight' or 'ToothGrowth' and explore it via any of the functions we've covered so far, including plots
 >
 >
-{: .exercise}
+{: .challenge}